Idaho Cougar Hunting

 After you harvest your Mt Lion, your guide will

 skin the cat and remove any meat you might want which is actually very good eating

 What's Not Included

-personal gear, sleeping bag, meat processing
+Your personal gear, sleeping bag, meat processing

-licenses, 6% state sales tax, motel, restaurants,
+and/or shipping, taxidermy, licenses, 6% state sales tax, motel, restaurants,

-gratuities, and any other items not listed as being included.
+gratuities to guides, and any other items not listed as being included.